PAPIsdotio/papis-europe-2018/cfp-guidelines.md

 _Note: we also have a very limited number of sponsored speaking slots — [contact us](mailto:sponsoring@papis.io) for more information on how to secure one._

-## 2. How to craft a good proposal
+## 3. How to craft a good proposal

 We will be receiving several proposals covering the same topics.
-They will be evaluated by our Program Committee on the basis of their novelty and/or significance and/or clarity of presentation.
+They will be blind-reviewed by our Program Committee and evaluated on the basis of their novelty and/or significance and/or clarity of presentation.
 Reading the following will help you craft a proposal that stands out.

-Attendees have different levels of experience — from totally new to very experienced.
-Start by identifying your main audience and the level of your talk.
+Attendees have different levels of experience — from totally new to very experienced. **Start by identifying your main audience and the level of your talk**.
 Your presentation should either directly help them, or inspire/inform them about something they don’t already know.
 The core value to our attendees of what you’re presenting should be clearly stated in your proposal.
 What will they be able to do after they see your presentation that they can’t do now?

-We believe that great presentations should be practical and focused.
+We believe that **great presentations should be practical and focused**.
 For instance, instead of presenting something general or showing a portfolio of things you / your company have done, it’s better to show one specific, unique thing in enough detail.

 A few more remarks:

-- Screenshots and live demos are very much appreciated.
-They help make your presentation more concrete and engaging.
+- Screenshots and live demos can be very useful to make your presentation more concrete and engaging.
 - If your presentation is centered on a particular commercial tool or product, we may only accept it as a sponsored presentation.
-See the FAQ for details and don't hesitate to contact us directly.
 - Here are examples of some of the most popular presentations at previous conferences:
   - Business and introductory presentations:
     - [Big Wins with Small Data](http://lanyrd.com/2015/papis2015/sdpcdh/)